ErlantzR/bookmarks/README.md

 As a user
 So I can check my bookmarks
 I want to see a list of my bookmarks

+As a user
+So I can have a list of bookmarks
+I want to add new bookmarks to the list
 ```

 | Object_type    |   Object     |